Hello · வணக்கம் · नमस्ते

 ↪ some of my notable early startups and ventures

 I specialize in most aspects of web business, including Product creativity, design, development, strategy, and scaling growth.
-Throughout my entrepreneurial career, I've launched various startups, successfully scaled businesses from scratch to successful exits, and also learned invaluable lessons from ventures that didn't succeed.
+Throughout my entrepreneurial career, I have launched various startups, successfully scaled and sold a few businesses from scratch to successful exits, and learned invaluable lessons from ventures that didn't succeed — while also mentoring few startups.
 Listing some of my notable previous startups and ventures:

-LoveLogger As an entrepreneur, my journey began in 2007 when I founded LoveLogger, the world's first private pair-blogging social platform for any two people, which received a massive viral response from China, Hong Kong, Japan, and South Korea.
+As an entrepreneur, my journey began in 2007 when I founded LoveLogger, the world's first private pair-blogging social platform for any two people, which received a massive viral response from China, Hong Kong, Japan, and South Korea.
+LoveLogger was awarded the "Asia's Top 50 Apps Award" (winner lists) from SingTel Singapore and the "Red Herring Asia Award" for Technology Innovation.
+I conceived the idea and did all aspects of product engineering for the LoveLogger website, including UI/UX design, branding, architectural framework, and web cloud hosting, successfully scaling the platform from zero to over 80,000+ users before its exit.

 LoveLogger was featured in many prestigious internet magazines, including Yahoo!
-Japan, MSN Japan, Infoseek, Japan.Internet.com, Livedoor.com, Sina.com, and various other popular Asian publishers.
-Learn More »
+Japan, MSN Japan, Infoseek, Japan.Internet.com, Livedoor, 100 Shiki Japan, Sina.com, Yantai News China Newspaper, Kaoshi China, and various other popular Asian publishers. → Learn More

-Coworkable In 2013, I founded Coworkable, an early pioneer in the coworking space industry.
+In 2013, I founded Coworkable, an early pioneer in the coworking space industry.
 Coworkable is a global network and community for discovering and renting affordable, accessible Coworking spaces, Shared office spaces, desks, Business centers, and meeting rooms in the Asia-Pacific region.

 Coworkable gained significant recognition in the startup ecosystem, being selected as one of the Top Startups at the NASSCOM Product Conclave.
-I designed and developed the entire UI/UX, architectural framework, and web cloud hosting for the Coworkable website, successfully scaling the platform from zero to listings from 387 cities across 42 countries in the Asia-Pacific region before its successful exit.
+I conceived and did the entire product engineering for the Coworkable website, designing and developing the entire UI/UX, architectural framework, web cloud hosting, and branding, successfully scaling the platform from zero to listings from 387 cities across 42 countries in the Asia-Pacific region before its successful exit.
 Coworkable.com also served team members from various leading global organizations including Google, Zoho, Citibank, BBC News, JLL, Serv Corp, and Coca-Cola.

-Coworkable also forged strategic partnerships and collaborated with prominent organizations, including World Startup Fest, Coworking Europe Conference, Global Coworking Unconference Conference (China), Startup Weekend, BarCamp Bengaluru, YourStory TechSparks, Coworking India Conference, World Office Expo Conference, BITS Pilani's Conquest Entrepreneurial Center, Devspace Conference by VIT & Computer Society of India, STARup Summit, Tomorrow's India Conference, and Construkt Startup Festival, among others (view full list).
-Learn More »
+Coworkable also forged strategic partnerships and collaborated with prominent organizations, including World Startup Fest, Coworking Europe Conference, Global Coworking Unconference Conference (China), Startup Weekend, BarCamp Bengaluru, YourStory TechSparks, Coworking India Conference, World Office Expo Conference, BITS Pilani's Conquest Entrepreneurial Center, Devspace Conference by VIT & Computer Society of India, STARup Summit, Tomorrow's India Conference, and Construkt Startup Festival, among others (view full list). → Learn More

-Note My current ongoing ventures are not listed here for business reasons.
+Note My current and ongoing ventures are not listed here for business reasons.

 My Core Tech Expertise